 Researching global development

-In this module you’ll undertake independent research about an aspect of global development to produce a dissertation.
+In this module, you’ll undertake independent research about an aspect of global development to produce a dissertation.
 With guidance from your tutor, you’ll develop your own project based on your personal interests and objectives.
-You’ll learn about how to conduct research, including particular methods of data collection and analysis, and reflect on the relationship between research and development policy and practice.
+You’ll learn how to conduct research, including particular data collection and analysis methods, and reflect on the relationship between research and development policy and practice.

 Vocational relevance